How To Fix ERR_TOO_MANY_REDIRECTS

-Well, the err_too_many_redirects error generally occurs when the user is redirected from the intended URL to a totally new one.
+Well, the too many redirects error generally occurs when the user is redirected from the intended URL to a totally new one.
 Therefore,the user unluckily gets an infinite redirect loop.
-When your browser detects the situation, it simply breaks this loop and displays the error message stating that you were redirected too many times.
+When your browser detects the situation, it simply breaks this loop and displays the error message stating that you were do page redirected too many times.

 If you are facing the same issue then don't worry, this blog will help you to fix err_too_many_redirects error.

 Why do you fall into an infinite redirect loop?

 The origin of this problem could either be caused by the server or the computer of the website visitor.

 Typically the err_too_many_redirects error occurs after an immediate change on the WordPress website, a setting change made by third-party services, or an incorrect configuration of redirects on the server.
 Fortunately, this error is easy to fix.
 To help you in this regard, let us look at different ways to fix the err_too_many_redirects error.
 This will help you get your site up and running in no time!